skyfielders/python-skyfield/skyfield/documentation/time.rst

 First, expect an occasional jump or discrepancy if you are striding forward through time using the UTC minute, hour, or day.
+For example,
-A graph will show a planet moving slightly farther during an hour that was lengthened by a leap second.
+an hourly plot of planet’s position will show the planet moving slightly farther during an hour that was lengthened by a leap second than during other hours of the year.
 An Earth satellite’s velocity will seem higher when you reach the minute that includes 61 seconds.
 And so forth.